streadgold/FestivalPlaylistMaker/README.md

 # FestivalPlaylistMaker

+Huge changes!
 ## Reads in a list of artists and generates a playlist of their top 5 songs on Spotify using Python and Spotipy

-1. Create a `lineup.txt` file, and place it in the `FestivalPlaylistMaker` folder
+1. Create a txt file as whatever you want the playlist to be called (ex "Bonnaroo2023.txt"), and place it in the `FestivalPlaylistMaker` folder

     - example `lineup.txt` file is provided
     - format as one artist per line